-I oversee the Office of Planning, Research, and Assessment (OPRA); the Grants Office; policies and procedures management; and accreditation.
-More specifically, our team of dedicated employees works with the Office of the President to provide vision and leadership in the areas of strategic and college planning; research and assessment; grants development; and institutional effectiveness activities.
+I oversee the Business Office/Finance Team; the Office of Planning, Research, and Assessment (OPRA); the Grants Office; and accreditation.
+More specifically, our team of dedicated employees works with the Office of the President to provide vision and leadership in the areas of resource allocations; strategic and college planning; research and assessment; grants development; and institutional effectiveness activities.

-As for our team’s day-to-day work, most of our time is spent working with others at the college to help tell the story of the college to external audiences, such as the state and federal governments; people from other colleges who evaluate the college; grantors; and potential students and their families.
+As for our team’s day-to-day work, most of our time is spent working with others at the college to more effectively serve the college's students.
+In addition, we help tell the story of the college to external audiences, such as the state and federal governments; people from other colleges who evaluate the college; grantors; and potential students and their families.
 These stories include statistics about the college and its students, evidence of the quality of programs, and comments and feedback conveyed through surveys.

 On a personal note, while I am originally from Kansas City, I have strong connections to Micronesia, particularly the nation of Kiribati where my wife is from and where I served as a Peace Corps volunteer several years ago.